gb2dev/HLA-NoVR-Launcher/README.md

 ## Important Information

-In case you need to select a folder after clicking "Play" in the launcher, select your Half-Life: Alyx installation folder (the one with the folders `game` and `content` inside).
+In case you need to select a folder after clicking "Play" in the launcher, select your "Half-Life Alyx" folder (it's located where Steam installed the game and it has the folders `game` and `content` inside of it).

 Only official copies of the game bought on Steam are supported.